dividedbyzeroco/warp-server/readme.md

 dogQuery.limit(1000); // Top 1000 results
 ```

-Also, in order to implement pagination for the results, we can combine `.limit()` with the `.skip()`.
+Also, in order to implement pagination for the results, we can combine `.limit()` with `.skip()`.
 The `.skip()` method indicates how many items are to be skipped when executing the query.
 In terms of performance, we suggest limiting results to a maximum of `1000` and use skip to determine pagination.

 ```javascript
 dogQuery.limit(10).skip(20); // Top 10 results; Skip the first 20 results